 The Corporation's non-union administrative employees are eligible to participate in the Brooklyn Navy Yard Corp.
 Pension Plan, a defined contribution pension plan administered by Voya Financial.
 Participation begins after the completion of six (6) months' continuous employment with the Corporation.
 Voluntary employee contributions to this plan are not permitted.
 Participants are fully vested in employer contributions to this plan after three (3) years of service.
 Plan forfeitures are used to either reduce administrative expenses of the plan or employer contributions to the plan.
-For the years ended June 30, 2020 and 2019, contributions of 14% of eligible compensation were made to this plan.
-Pension expenses for the years ended June 30, 2020 and 2019 amounted to \$1,309,982 and \$1,037,034, respectively.
+For the years ended June 30, 2021 and 2020, contributions of 14% of eligible compensation were made to this plan.
+Pension expense for the years ended June 30, 2021 and 2020 amounted to \$1,179,824 and \$1,309,982, respectively.

 The Corporation has also established the Brooklyn Navy Yard Security Guards Pension Plan, a defined contribution profit-sharing plan administered by Voya Financial.
 Only employees that are covered by the Corporation's collective bargaining agreement with its security guards are eligible to participate in this plan.
 Participation begins after the completion of six (6) months' continuous employment with the Corporation.
 Voluntary employee contributions to this plan are not permitted.
 Participants are fully vested in employer contributions to this plan after three (3) years of service.
 Plan forfeitures are used to either reduce administrative expenses of the plan or employer contributions to the plan.
-For the years ended June 30, 2020 and 2019, discretionary profit-sharing contributions of \$1.75 and \$1.50 per hour, respectively, (to a maximum of 80 hours for both years) and \$1 per hour (to a maximum of 80 hours) per pay period were made to this plan.
-As of January 1, 2020, the \$1.00 per hour for Shuttle Drivers is no longer applicable as the Corporation no longer employs Shuttle Drivers.
-Pension expense for the years ended June 30, 2020 and 2019 amounted to \$194,084 and \$161,772, respectively.
+For each of the years ended June 30, 2021 and 2020, discretionary profit-sharing contributions of \$1.75 per hour (to a maximum of 80 hours for both years) were made to this plan .
+For the year ended June 30, 2020, a \$1 per hour (to a maximum of 80 hours) per pay period was made to this plan.
+As of January 1, 2020, the \$1 per hour for Shuttle Drivers is no longer applicable as the Corporation no longer employs Shuttle Drivers.
+Pension expense for the years ended June 30, 2021 and 2020 amounted to \$233,705 and \$194,084, respectively.